hubplanner/API/README.md

 ## Zapier Integration

 We offer an integration with Zapier.
-Please [Visit Here](https://zapier.com/apps/hub-planner/integrations) to get access.
+Please [Visit Here](https://zapier.com/apps/hub-planner/integrations) to get access and start usign Zaps with HUb Planner.

 ## API Support